0xlprimero/0xLprimero.github.io/_posts/2019-07-13-hack-the-box-nudges.md

 ---

 This is my attempt at tracking all the vulnerabilities that I've come across while owning some of the HTB machines.
-My motive here is just to nudge HTB newbies in the right direction while not revealing the solutions.
+My only motive here is to maintain a resource to nudge HTB newbies in the right direction while not revealing the solutions.
 Happy hacking!

 OpenAdmin:
 1. https://www.exploit-db.com/exploits/47691